aws-samples/eks-workshop/content/helm/using.md

 ```
 #### Update demo application chart with a breaking change

-Open **values.yaml** and modify the image name under `nodejs.image.repository` to **brentley/ecsdemo-nodejs-non-existing**.
+Open **values.yaml** and modify the image name under `nodejs.image` to **brentley/ecsdemo-nodejs-non-existing**.
 This image does not exist, so this will break our deployment.

 Deploy the updated demo application chart:
 ```sh